liamzdenek/ferment-ai/memory-bank/activeContext.md

 We are implementing a workflow-based architecture for the Ferment AI system with a major refactoring of the TaskFunction to be an async generator/AsyncIterable function.
 This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable model systems with improved suspension and resumption capabilities.

-Our current focus is on implementing the **Model Context Protocol (MCP)** integration, allowing connection to external capability servers, and the **CapableModel** architecture that combines models with capabilities, enabling tool use in LLM interactions.
-We've also implemented the **TagCapabilityParser** that formats prompts with available capabilities and extracts tool invocations from model responses.
+Our current focus is on implementing advanced workflow components including **StructuredOutput** for type-safe data extraction, **LLMGate** for conditional workflow execution, and **Chain** for sequential task execution.
+We've also enhanced the **Model Context Protocol (MCP)** integration, allowing connection to external capability servers, and refined the **CapableModel** architecture that combines models with capabilities, enabling tool use in LLM interactions.

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
    - `@ferment-ai/core-constructs-lib`: Core construct library and task definitions